z16/ResourceBuilder/README.md

 ### Usage

+Required parameters:
+1. Directory of the modified resource files to use as a template
+2. Directory of the FFXI installation to read DAT files from

+Optional flags:
-Invoke the executable with two parameters, first the directory of the modified resource files, second the directory to the FFXI install.
-A third optional parameter can be `true` to enable basic validation of some of the assumptions used for its algorithms, otherwise it will proceed with no assumptions, which is riskier but faster.
+* `--validate` Enables basic validation of some of the assumptions used for its algorithms, otherwise it will proceed with no assumptions, which is riskier but faster.
+* '--decode' Will generate decoded DAT files in addition to the proper files for the game (in its own folder `DEC/`)

 The resulting DAT files will be written to the resources directory, so they will not automatically take effect in-game.
 Back up existing FFXI DATs first, then copy the new ones to the game directory.
+The decoded files will be here as well.

 ### Not yet implemented